strongloop/strong-globalize/README.md

 # Architecture

-strong-globalize is built on top of two foundation layers: Unicode CLDR and jquery/globalize.
+`strong-globalize` is built on top of two foundation layers: Unicode CLDR and jquery/globalize.
 The Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.  jquery/globalize is a JavaScript library for internationalization and localization that leverages the Unicode CLDR JSON data.
 The library works both for the browser and as a Node.js module.

-strong-globalize is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package built on top of jquery/globalize.  strong-globalize provides these features:
+`strong-globalize` is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package built on top of jquery/globalize.  `strong-globalize` provides these features:
 - [shorthands and wrappers](#api---formatters) for the format functions supported by Node.js console, jquery/globalize, and util.format,
 - [automatic extraction](#cli---extract-lint-and-translate) of the strings from JS code and [HTML templates](#globalize-html-templates) and auto-creation of resource JSON,
 - [machine translation](#cli---extract-lint-and-translate) of the resource JSON using [IBM Globalization Pipeline on Bluemix](#liblocal-credentialsjson),
 - in [Node.js runtime](#api---set-system-defaults), loads not only the CLDR data sets but the localized string resources of your module as well as all the dependent modules.
 - [function hook for logging](#persistent-logging) localized user messages so that the client can log what is shown to the end user along with the original English message.

-As shown in the [Demo section](#demo) of this README(bottom of the page), the globalized code using strong-globalize is simpler and easier to read than the original code written without strong-globalize; and more importantly, you get all the features at no extra effort.
+As shown in the [Demo section](#demo), the code written with `strong-globalize` is simpler, better structured, and easier to read than the original code written as an English-only product; and more importantly, you get all the features at no extra effort.

+With `strong-globalize`, there will be no more 'English product first and worry about localization later'; there will be only one globalized codebase from day one.
+If you choose, you can still ship it with a few language resources (or English only) initially and incrementally add, remove, or update the resources and ship anytime as you go.

 - supported Node.js versions: 0.10, 0.12, 4.0, 5.0
 - supported cldr version: 28.0.3
 - out-of-box supported languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.

-You can customize (add/remove) any languages supported by the Unicode CLDR in your strong-globalize installation.
+You can customize (add/remove) any languages supported by the Unicode CLDR in your `strong-globalize` installation.

 # Language Config Customization

 Out of box, one CLDR `gz` file is inculuded in `strong-globalize/cldr` directory.
-CLDR standas for Common Locale Data Repository.
+CLDR stands for Common Locale Data Repository.
 The `gz` file contains CLDR data for the languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
-In the installation of strong-globalize in your package for your production deployment, you can replace the out-of-box `gz` file entirely, or add extra CLDR data to the `cldr` directory.
+In the installation of `strong-globalize` in your package for your production deployment, you can replace the out-of-box `gz` file entirely, or add extra CLDR data to the `cldr` directory.
 There are approximtely 450 locales (language/culture variations) defined in the Unicode CLDR v28.
 Among them, there are 40+ variations of French and 100+ variations of English.

-strong-globalize provides a utility tool under util directory.
-The tool assembles and compresses only the languages you need to support in your strong-globalize installation.
+`strong-globalize` provides a utility tool under util directory.
+The tool assembles and compresses only the languages you need to support in your `strong-globalize` installation.
 For example, the out-of-box gz file for the 11 languages is 134KB.
 See README of the utility under util directory.

-In runtime, string-globalize dynamically loads to memory just the CLDR data required for the specific language by setDefaultLanguage().
-First, it examines all the gz files under cldr directory in alphabetical order, then searches for the language.
+In runtime, `string-globalize` dynamically loads to memory just the CLDR data required for the specific language by `setLanguage()`.
+First, it examines all the `gz` files under cldr directory in alphabetical order, then searches for the language.
 If the language is defined in two or more `gz` files, duplicate objects will be overwritten in the examination order.

 ## Message String Resource

-English string resource files must exsit under `intl/en` directory.
-Translated string resource files are stored on each language sub-directory under `intl`  If a message is not found in the translated resource files, the correspoinding English message is displayed.
+English string resource files must exist under `intl/en` directory.
+Translated string resource files are stored on each language sub-directory under `intl`  If a message is not found in the translated resource files, the corresponding English message is displayed.

 CLDR data has no dependencies on string resources.
-For example, you can load 100 langauge CLDR data and no translated string resources but the English string resource.
-However, if there is a translated non-English string resource exists for langage xx under `intl/xx` the CLDR data for `xx` must be loaded.
+For example, you can load 100 language CLDR data and no translated string resources but the English string resource.
+However, if there is a translated non-English string resource exists for language xx under `intl/xx` the CLDR data for `xx` must be loaded.

 # Runtime Language Switching

-There are two primary types of Node.js packages `strong-globalize` is targetting:
+There are two primary types of Node.js packages `strong-globalize` is targeting:
 - Command line interface utility (short life; static language setting) such as [`slt-globalize` itself](#cli---extract-lint-and-translate),
 - Web applications such as LoopBack apps (long life; dynamic language switching to respect browser language set in HTTP `Accept-Language` header)